 Let them pick out their own crystals to add to their self-care area.

-Teach them how to wind down at night with soft lighting and lowered noise level.
+Teach them how to wind down at night with soft lighting and lowered noise levels.
 Get them an oracle deck for kids and allow them to pick their own cards, which will teach them to listen to their intuition, trust themselves, and connect with their higher power.

 Books